-Pierce County is developing its Americans with Disabilities Act (ADA) Transition Plan for Public Rights-of-Way.
-This plan will guide us as we bring pedestrian facilities—including sidewalks, curb ramps, pedestrian push buttons and driveway entrances—located in the public right-of-way into compliance with the ADA.
+The Pierce County Council on Feb.
+11 approved Pierce County's Americans with Disabilities Act (ADA) Transition Plan for Public Rights-of-Way.
+This plan will guide us as we bring existing pedestrian facilities—including sidewalks, curb ramps, pedestrian push buttons and driveway entrances—located in the public right-of-way into compliance with the ADA.

 About the ADA Transition Plan

-Pierce County is required to develop an ADA Transition Plan (Title II 28 CFR § 35.150) that outlines how Pierce County will bring non-compliant pedestrian facilities into compliance.
+Pierce County was required to develop an ADA Transition Plan (Title II 28 CFR § 35.150) that outlines how Pierce County will bring non-compliant pedestrian facilities into compliance.

 The plan includes: